Besides universities and colleges in Paris, there are several other courses and specific classes you can take to study abroad in Paris.

 A two-year undergraduate technical diploma can be undertaken at Instituts Universitaires de Technologies (university technology establishments), and lead to the DUT (Diplôme Universitaire de Technologie), the universities leading to the DEUST, Diplôme d’Etudes Universitaires Scientifiques et Techniques.

-Students can opt for shorter higher education programmes, lasting two or three years, and the study is usually more vocational.
-These professionally orientated programmes can lead to various diplomas:
+Students can opt for shorter higher education programs, lasting two or three years, and the study is usually more vocational.
+These professionally orientated programs can lead to various diplomas:

 - BTS (brevet de technicien supérieur, higher technician diploma) – you will find courses leading to this diploma in special sections of some secondary schools;